yskoht/keymapviz/README.md

 An example file is provided in the root of this project, named `config.properties`.

-Output json file.
+### Output json file

-This json file can be used in [http://www.keyboard-layout-editor.com/](http://www.keyboard-layout-editor.com/).
+A json file can be generated that can be used in [http://www.keyboard-layout-editor.com/](http://www.keyboard-layout-editor.com/) to visualize keymap.
+However, keymapviz will always generate one json file per layer.

 ```sh
 $ keymapviz qmk_firmware/keyboards/lets_split/keymaps/default/keymap.c -t json -o 'lets_split{}.json'